Co-op Membership Pays

 Many years later, the founders of the Cooperative received a refund for their investment, called a capital credit.
 This was a return on their investment.
 That same philosophy still applies to the return of capital credits today.

-After about 10 years, you begin seeing an even greater return on your investment in the form of either a yearly billing credit or a check from your Cooperative.
+After about 10 years, you begin seeing an even greater return on your investment in the form of a billing credit from your Cooperative.
 You don’t receive a refund the first few years you are a member because that wouldn’t be fair to the older members who have paid for the current system.

 Each generation of Cooperative members contributes, builds equity in the Co-op and then is rewarded with a capital credit refund.
 This system is unique to not-for-profit electric cooperatives.
 People served by for-profit utilities don’t reap these benefits.